datocms/ecommerce-website-demo/README.md

 - `app/layout.tsx` — mounts the bridge before `{children}` so listeners find the controller on first render.
 - `components/WithRealTimeUpdates/index.tsx` — Listen subscription; reuses the global controller and calls `refresh(scope)` after each update.
 - `components/WithRealTimeUpdates/generateWrapper.tsx` — server wrapper that injects `visualEditing: true` during draft and chooses realtime vs server render.
-- `utils/queryDatoCMS.ts` — attaches `withContentLinkHeaders` when visual editing is on; disables caching for preview traffic.
+- `utils/queryDatoCMS.ts` — uses `@datocms/cda-client` to attach Content Link metadata when visual editing is on; disables caching for preview traffic.
 - `components/ScrollToTop/index.tsx` — floating toggle that controls the controller only (persisted in `localStorage`).
 - `app/[lng]/**/LiveContent.tsx` — client renderers that reuse their server views; crucial for DOM reuse.